Fast diet, fad diet

 - Moderately reduced-fat diets are often OK, but avoid super-low-fat ones.
 Your body still needs to take in a few essential fatty acids with your food.

-- Low-carbohydrate and high-protein plans are potentially dangerous.
-The diets often contain too much saturated fat and not enough fibre, and lack of carbohydrate can put the body into ketosis.
+- Low-carbohydrate and high-protein plans such as the keto diet are potentially dangerous.
+These diets often contain too much saturated fat and not enough fibre, and a lack of carbohydrate can put the body into ketosis.
 Ketosis is an abnormal metabolic state with unpleasant side effects such as bad breath and nausea.
-The diet can also place a strain on the kidneys.
-The ‘science’ behind the diet has been disagreed with.
+The diet can also place a strain on the kidneys as well as causing low blood pressure, kidney stones, constipation, nutrient deficiencies and an increased risk of heart disease… not good stuff!

 - There is no evidence to support the theory that you should avoid eating carbohydrates and proteins at the same meal.

 - There is no proof that you need a special diet to go with your blood type.
-A small serving of a low calorie food (such as kidney beans) cannot make you gain weight, it isn’t scientifically possible.
+A small serving of a low calorie food (such as kidney beans) cannot make you gain weight — it just isn’t scientifically possible.

 Here’s the bit nobody wants to hear.
 The best way to get down to your healthy weight and feel and look your best is to do it slowly.
-A balanced diet and moderate regular exercise will gently get you toned up, and keep the weight off for good.
+A balanced diet based on moderate calorie restriction and moderate regular physical activity will gently get you toned up, and keep the weight off for good.
+Read our guide to how to get fit here.